pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_33.md

 ## **Runway Lights**

 Notes regarding approach lighting systems are shown at the bottom of the sketch box.
-Run- way lights (HIRL) (MIRL) (LIRL) (TDZL)(TDZ/CL) shall be indicated by a note, e.g. HIRL Rwy 9-27.
+Runway lights (HIRL) (MIRL) (LIRL) (TDZL)(TDZ/CL) shall be indicated by a note, e.g. HIRL Rwy 9-27.

 Other approach lighting is shown on the airport sketch as a symbol on the side of the runway where they are actually located.
 Symbols that are shown in negative indicate pilot-controlled lighting.